 These 2 – 3 reasons will likely be both quantitative and qualitative.
 Expect to interpret charts and graphs, perform calculations, brainstorm ideas, and have qualitative discussions to develop support for your recommendation.

 The good news is that there is no right answer.
-As long as you have logical reasons and evidence that supports your recommendation, the interviewer will accept your answer.
+As long as you have logical reasons and evidence that support your recommendation, the interviewer will accept your answer.

 The bad news is that you can be given any type of business problem.
 Cases can be in any industry, from pharmaceuticals to aviation.
 Cases can be in any function, from strategy to operations.